Genius (company): Google search penalty

-In December 2013, Google penalized Rap Genius for violating their backlinks guidelines,—particularly involvement with blog networks—by removing them from its top search results.
+In December 2013, Google penalized Rap Genius for violating their backlinks guidelines—particularly their involvement with blog networks—by removing them from its top search results.
 Even with the search query "rap genius", results from rapgenius.com did not appear in the top results.
 Instead, the top results showed Rap Genius' Twitter, Facebook, and Wikipedia pages, as well as news related to the penalty.
 This happened after blogger and Rap Genius contributor John Marbach exposed its link scheme to manipulate Google search results by offering Tweets or Facebook shares in exchange for linking to Rap Genius with keyword rich texts.
 Rap Genius posted an apology, promising to stop and reverse the practice.
 Rap Genius also pointed out that its competitors were participating in similar or worse practices, and asked Google to look at "the whole lyrics search landscape" and improve its lyric search results.

 Ten days later, after removing links in violation of Google's Quality Guidelines, Rap Genius partially recovered from their penalty.